British Railway Journal (Volume 2)

 services, but a major influence was the LBSCR Baltic tanks and G.H.
 Pearson

-was sent to evluate their performance.
-Notes that W class was tested on passenger
+was sent to evaluate their performance.
+Notes that W class was tested on

-trains, but was found to be rough between Headcorn and Paddock Wood and
+passenger trains, but was found to be rough between Headcorn and Paddock

 Lattice and concrete posts; finials, lamp-hoisting gear, boss plates,